kimbring2/AlphaStar_Implementation/README.md

 # Running test
 To check you setting all your computer environment correctly.
 Run 'env_test.py' file in your terminal.
-Then, screen of PySC2 will start and you can see some activation of rule-based agent.
+Then, screen of PySC2 will start and you can see some activation of two Terran rule-based agent.

 # Detailed information
 I am writing explanation for code at Medium as series.